Used Car: 2009 Hyundai Santa Fe Review

 Other Cars to Consider

 The 2009 Chevrolet Traverse offers one of the only adult-sized third rows in the class, and it’s fairly maneuverable for such a big SUV.
-The Traverse also matches the Santa Fe’s good safety and reliability scores.
+The Traverse also matches the Santa Fe’s good safety scores.
 As a result, test drivers agreed that when it was new, the 2009 Traverse was one of the best-rounded SUVs in its class.